-Eligibility Requirement: Owner-Builders must have a household income not exceeding 60% of the AMFI or the statewide income limits, whichever is greater; must have resided in Texas for the preceding six months; and must have successfully completed an owner-builder education class.
-Owner-Builders must agree to provide at least 65 percent of the labor necessary to build or rehabilitate the proposed housing by working through a state-certified Nonprofit Owner-Builder Housing Provider or Colonia Self-Help Center.
+Eligibility Requirement: Owner-Builders must have a household income not exceeding 60% of the AMFI or the statewide income limits, whichever is greater; must have resided in Texas for the preceding six months; and must have successfully completed an Owner-Builder education class.
+Owner-Builders must agree to provide at least 65% of the labor necessary to build or rehabilitate the proposed housing by working through a state-certified Administrator.
 The Department will define household income limits in accordance with the U.S. Department of Housing and Urban Development HOME Investment Partnership Program Income Limits.